etgoldd/TetrisAI/README.md

 Since the model converges into a highly optimal playing style so quickly, theres no saving or loading of models.

 ### How to use
-To install the requirements, run the following line while in the root directory of the project:
- `python3 -m pip install -r requirements.txt`
+To install the requirements, run the following line while in the root directory of the project: \n `python3 -m pip install -r requirements.txt`

 To run the project, run main.py using the interpreter on which you install the requirements